Robust Bayesian Inference on Riemannian Submanifold: Numerical Illustration

-Unless otherwise specified, for the scenarios we considered below, we will generate posterior samples $\{\theta^k\}_{k=1}^{K}$ from the Bayesian RPETEL and CG posterior using the RRWM algorithm (the detailed algorithm can be found in Algorithm~\ref{algorithmcom} in Appendix~\ref{App:detailAlgo}) with $K=3000$ MCMC samples after a burn-in period of $500$.
-The regularization parameter $\alpha_n$ is selected to be $2\log n$ across all examples.
-Then, for a function $f: \m M\to \mb R$, we will construct $1-\alpha$ Bayesian credible intervals for $f(\theta)$ using the $\frac{\alpha}{2}$ and $1-\frac{\alpha}{2}$ quantiles of the posterior samples $\{f(\theta^k)\}_{k=1}^{K}$.
-Moreover, we will use equation~\eqref{credibleregion} to construct $1-\alpha$ credible regions for $\theta$, where the quantile $q_{\alpha}$ is approximated by the corresponding $\alpha$-upper quantile based on the posterior samples.
-The coverage probabilities (coverage) for the constructed credible intervals or region to cover the global risk minimizer (over the manifold) will be estimated based on $1000$ simulation replicates.
-Due to the absence of closed-form expressions for the global populational-level risk minimizers, we resort to approximating them using empirical risk minimizers with a substantial sample size of $5\times10^5$ for all experiments.

-In addition to CG, we consider example-specific competitors whose details are provided in appropriate places.
-These are based on frequentist plug-in, parametric Bayesian, and Bayesian empirical likelihood approaches, thereby providing a comprehensive set of competitors.
+In this section, we evaluate the frequentist operating characteristics of the Bayesian RPETEL method in three problems: (1) multiple-quantile modeling with common slopes; (2) spectral projector estimation; and (3) mean parameter inference for diffusion tensors.
+Unless otherwise specified, for all scenarios considered below, we generate posterior samples $\{\theta^k\}_{k=1}^{K}$ from the Bayesian RPETEL posterior and competitor posteriors using the RRWM algorithm (see Algorithm~\ref{algorithmcom} in Appendix~\ref{App:detailAlgo}), with $K$ specified in each example.
+The regularization parameter $\alpha_n$ is set to $2\log n$ throughout.
+For a function $f:\m M\to\mb R$, we construct a $(1-\alpha)$ Bayesian credible interval for $f(\theta)$ using the $\frac{\alpha}{2}$ and $1-\frac{\alpha}{2}$ quantiles of the posterior samples $\{f(\theta^k)\}_{k=1}^{K}$.
+We also construct a $(1-\alpha)$ credible region for $\theta$ using equation~\eqref{eqn:credible}, where the quantile $q_{\alpha}$ is approximated from the corresponding $\alpha$-quantile of the posterior samples.
+Coverage probabilities for the resulting credible intervals or credible regions are estimated based on $1000$ simulation replicates.
+Since closed-form expressions for the population-level global risk minimizers are not available, we approximate them using empirical risk minimizers computed from a large sample of size $5\times10^5$ in all experiments.
+We consider example-specific competitor methods, with details provided in the corresponding sections.
+These competitors include Gibbs posterior, parametric Bayesian, and Bayesian ETEL approaches, thereby offering a comprehensive set of benchmarks for comparison.